 Other insurance companies refuse to underwrite policies for anyone over the age of 65 unless it is a conversion policy; even so, some companies have concerns based on a person's age.

-Those who have not reached retirement age should take all these facts into good consideration, to avoid leaving their family with added expenses.
+Those who have not reached retirement age should take all these facts into consideration, to avoid leaving their family with added expenses.
 Read your policy carefully and make sure you understand it well.
 Be certain that your family knows how to find the policy and what the coverage is.
-Also, if your parents (mom and dad) are elderly, it may be a good idea to obtain a parent life insurance policy on them to help with burial expenses.

-Don't be discouraged if you've been turned down before, many insurance companies still write policies for people aged 60, 65, 70, 75, and even 80.
-So, just apply and see if you'll get approved for a cheap policy.
+Don't be discouraged if you've been turned down for life insurance coverage before, many insurance companies still write policies for people aged 60, 65, 70, 75, and even 80.
+So, just apply and see if you'll get approved for a policy.

 You may hear this type of life insurance mentioned by friends and family and on TV ads all the time, what is it you may ask.

 This type of policy is guaranteed to be issued regardless of your current or past health.
 You can't be declined coverage.
-The caveat is, that this type of life insurance offers a much lower death benefit and higher premium costs - trust us, it won't be cheap!
+The caveat is, that this type of life insurance offers a much lower death benefit and higher premium costs - it probably won't be cheap!

 It's often used by seniors to cover final expenses like funeral costs, medical bills, pay debts, etc.